Skip to main content

 $30 million to address major roadways and neighborhood roads with asphalt overlays.
 Staff will determine roadways most in need of repair while also ensuring equity across the four council districts.
 Roads will be prioritized based on a variety of factors including traffic, frequency of usage, and severity of damage.

-The bond package allocates $15 million towards fixing the following bridges:
+The bond package allocates $15 million towards fixing bridges.
+The proposed list includes:

 • Overton Bridge